sezerkutluk/sezerkutluk.github.io/about.md

 ## Education

-I got my PhD degree in Electrical-Electronics Engineering from Istanbul University-Cerrahpasa (which was formerly part of Istanbul University).
+- PhD in Electrical-Electronics Engineering from Istanbul University-Cerrahpasa (which was formerly part of Istanbul University).

     My main research topics are machine learning, signal processing, probabilistic modeling, and computer vision.
 One research direction I am interested in is trustworthy machine learning via explainable AI and modeling/quantifying uncertainties.
 Some other keywords are Bayesian inference, probabilistic graphical models, subspace learning and sparse approximations, and image/video/audio processing.
 I am also interested in causal inference and Bayesian statistics (especially approximate inference, sampling, and likelihood-free inference) though I have a limited understanding in these.

     During my PhD I worked on probabilistic models for spectral-spatial classification of hyperspectral images under the supervision of [Prof. Dr. Aydın Akan](https://scholar.google.com.tr/citations?user=WSG0eK4AAAAJ&hl=en) and [Prof. Dr. Koray Kayabol](https://scholar.google.com.tr/citations?user=lIuXJKEAAAAJ&hl=en).
 In this problem, a land cover segmentation map is obtained by pixel-wise classification.
 I developed several generative and discriminative classification models with non-stationary mixture models, random fields, deep learning, subspace learning, and optimization algorithms for machine learning.

-I pursued my MSc degree from Istanbul Technical University in Biomedical Engineering under the supervision of [Prof. Dr. Bilge Günsel](https://scholar.google.com.tr/citations?user=ZxQ_Pm8AAAAJ&hl=en).
+- MSc in Biomedical Engineering from Istanbul Technical University under the supervision of [Prof. Dr. Bilge Günsel](https://scholar.google.com.tr/citations?user=ZxQ_Pm8AAAAJ&hl=en).
 My thesis was about tissue density classification in mammographic images using local features.

-I got my bachelor's degree in Electrical-Electronics Engineering with an emphasis on telecommunications and signal processing from Istanbul University.
+- Bachelor's in Electrical-Electronics Engineering from Istanbul University with an emphasis on telecommunications and signal processing.
 Graduation project was real-time music and audio effects on DSP.

 Some links:
 - [Google Scholar](https://scholar.google.com/citations?user=srwGJWcAAAAJ)